ngen-brett/gitlab-ce/doc/development/migration_style_guide.md

 When adding a foreign-key constraint to either an existing or new column remember to also add a index on the column.

-This is _required_ for all foreign-keys.
+This is _required_ for all foreign-keys that cascading deletion becomes more efficient.
+Imagine the system deletes a lot of rows in a table and cascadingly deletes the other table's rows, the system has to look up the corresponding records in the other table, and database index will help this situation.

 Here's an example where we add a new column with a foreign key constraint.
 Note it includes `index: true` to create an index for it.